Jahangirpuri: Shock and anger in Delhi after religious violence

 "This silence is an eloquent testimony to the fact that such private armed mobs enjoy the luxury of official patronage," they said.

-Religious polarisation has spiked in India since 2014, when Mr Modi's Hindu nationalist government swept to power.
+Religious polarisation has soared in India since 2014, when Mr Modi's Hindu nationalist government swept to power.
 Festivals, in particular, have become frequent flashpoints for communal violence.

 Differing versions